 - Materials disposed of - Score not included

-The Building Circularity score, (in this case the 25%) which is shown in the middle, is the average from the materials recovered added up to the materials returned.
+The Building Circularity score, (in this case 25%) which is shown in the middle, is the average from the materials recovered added up to the materials returned.

 Building Circularity - Materials recovered